andreaulicna/42_Inception/README.md

 ### Creating a virtual machine
 - save in `sgoinfre > goinfre` (network storage)
-- 4 GB should more than do for the project given its requirements
 - create a virtual hard disk and keep the default setting (VDI) in the next step as it won't be used with other virtualization software
 - dynamically allocated storage on a physical hard disk as it allocates only what is needed (and performance isn't necessarily that important)
-- virtual hard disk size left to default (8 GB)
+- increase virtual hard disk size if planning on downloading GUI

 ### Installation of Debian and necessary software
 - `sudo`: This package provides the `sudo` command, which allows users to run programs with the security privileges of another user (normally the superuser, or root).
 - `ufw`: Uncomplicated Firewall (ufw) is a frontend for iptables and is particularly well-suited for host-based firewalls.
-- `docker`: Docker is a platform that allows you to develop, ship, and run applications inside containers.
-It's used for isolating your applications in separate containers to have them run independently.
+- `docker`: Docker is a platform that allows to develop, ship, and run applications inside containers.
+It's used for isolating applications in separate containers to have them run independently.
 - `docker-compose`: Docker Compose is a tool for defining and running multi-container Docker applications.
 It uses YAML files to configure the application's services and performs the creation and start-up process of all the containers with a single command.
 - `make`: The `make` utility helps in managing and maintaining groups of programs (including but not limited to compiling and linking).
 It's often used in software development to compile and build applications.
-- `openbox`: Openbox is a lightweight and highly configurable window manager with extensive standards support.
-- `xinit`: The `xinit` program allows a user to manually start an Xorg display server.
-The x-server is responsible for graphics in Linux and can be launched via `startx`.
 - `firefox-esr`: Firefox ESR (Extended Support Release) is a version of Firefox for organizations and other groups that need extended support for mass deployments.
 It's more stable and receives security updates longer than the standard version of Firefox.

 ### Port forwarding
 - needs to be done on the guest machine (VM via `ufw allow`) and also redirecting traffic from host to the guest (in VM Settings > Network > Advanced > Port forwarding)
+- alternatively, the 'Network' option 'Attached to' could be changed from 'NAT' to 'Bridge Adapter' to use the IP address of the VM for access

 #### Ports overview:
-- **Port 4241:42**: SSH
+- **Port 4241:4241**: SSH
 - **Port 80:80**: This is the default port for HTTP (Hypertext Transfer Protocol).
-When you visit a website using http://, your web browser communicates with the web server over this port unless specified otherwise.
+When visiting a website using http://, web browser communicates with the web server over this port unless specified otherwise.
 - **Port 443:443**: This is the default port for HTTPS (HTTP Secure), which is HTTP over SSL/TLS.
-When you visit a website using https://, your web browser communicates with the web server over this port.
+When visiting a website using https://, web browser communicates with the web server over this port.
 HTTPS encrypts the data for secure transmission, preventing data from being read in transit.

 #### SSH
 - `/etc/ssh/sshd_config`
-  - Port: 42
+  - Port: 4241
   - PermitRootLogin: prohibit-password
   - PubkeyAuthentication: yes
   - PasswordAuthentication: yes